About...

 Claire Howlett

-Claire’s work is rooted in the natural world—its beauty, wildness, and serenity.
-Her practice transforms visceral human emotion into semi-abstract land and seascapes.
+Claire’s work starts in the natural world—its beauty, wildness, and serenity.
+Her practice transforms visceral emotion into semi-abstract land and seascapes.
+The result is an emotional cartography, mapping feeling with place.

-Her process is organic, evolving through layered glazes, textures, and the physical act of applying and stripping back paint—hands, brushes, and rags shaping surfaces until a balance is reached between presence and absence.
+Her process is organic, paintings evolving through layered glazes, textures, and the physical act of applying and stripping back paint—hands, brushes, and rags shaping surfaces until a balance is reached between presence and absence.

 Claire studied art at Oxford Brookes, before training as a fine art restorer.
 She has since undertaken courses at St Ives School of Art, the RWA, and the Newlyn School of Art.
+Other work incarnations included many years in the film industry working with stunt horses and principal actors horses, cabin crew, MD of a corporate relocation company and organic fruit and vegetable farmer....